My Nigga

-"My Nigga" (edited version titled as "My Hitta" or "My N*gga") is a song by American rapper YG, released on September 17, 2013, as the lead single from his debut studio album My Krazy Life (2014).
-The song, produced by frequent collaborator DJ Mustard, features guest appearances from CTE World founder Jeezy and Rich Homie Quan.
-It interpolates "The Sky is the Limit", as written and performed by Lil Wayne as well as the popular refrain from C-Murder's single "Down for My N's".
+"My Nigga," censored as "My Hitta" or "My N*gga," is a song by American rapper YG, released by Def Jam Recordings and CTE World on September 17, 2013, as the lead single from his debut studio album My Krazy Life (2014).
+The song, produced by frequent collaborator DJ Mustard, features guest appearances from CTE World label boss Jeezy and Atlanta-based rapper Rich Homie Quan.
+It interpolates "The Sky is the Limit", as written and performed by Lil Wayne as well as the refrain from C-Murder's single "Down for My N's".

 YG and Jeezy appeared on MTV's RapFix on September 4, 2013.
 At the closing of the show, the two premiered the music video for "My Nigga", which had been filmed a month prior in Atlanta, Georgia.
 On December 3, 2013, YG performed "My Nigga" for the first time on national television, on DJ Skee's SKEE Live on AXS TV.
-The next month he performed the song alongside Rich Homie Quan, DJ Mustard and Jeezy on The Arsenio Hall Show.
-Following that performance, YG was presented with the official platinum plaque from the RIAA commemorating the sales of over a million copies of the single.
-The song later went quadruple platinum.
+The next month, he performed the song alongside Rich Homie Quan, DJ Mustard and Jeezy on The Arsenio Hall Show.
+Following the performance, YG was presented with a platinum plaque from the Recording Industry Association of America, commemorating the song's sales of one million units.
+It has since received quintuple platinum certification.

 It was met with generally positive reviews from music critics.
 XXL and Complex named it one of the best songs of 2013.
 Many critics also praised the chemistry of the collaborators and the song's minimalistic production.
 The song peaked at number 19 on the US Billboard Hot 100 and at number 53 on the UK Singles Chart.
-As of March 16, 2014 the song has sold 1,204,457 copies in the United States according to Nielsen Soundscan.
+As of March 16, 2014, the song has sold 1,204,457 copies in the United States according to Nielsen SoundScan.